Vipexcode/lamp_website/README.md

 # lamp_website
 https://vipexcode.github.io/lamp_website/

-#CLICK ON THE TOP RIGHT BUTTON TO TURN ON
+/CLICK ON THE TOP RIGHT BUTTON TO TURN ON/